 - The Decision Log surfaces this scope expansion publicly, alongside ADR-008 in docs/DECISIONS.md.

 DecisionLean editorial.
 Keep rules and titles prescriptive and short.
-Write the *why*, the framing, and the consequences in plain, conversational language — apostrophes, em dashes, 'you' address are fine.
+Write the *why*, the framing, and the consequences in plain, conversational language.
+Apostrophes and 'you' address are fine.

 RationaleThe educational mission means the audience is broader than engineers.
 Editorial voice lands for designers, PMs, and content folks while still working for technical readers.
 A dry reference manual undermines the teaching pillar; an overly chatty doc loses precision in the rule.
 The blend captures both.